Mike Kiselak

-Michael John Kiselak (born March 9, 1967 in North Tarrytown, New York) is a former American football guard in the Canadian Football League for the Sacramento Gold Miners, San Antonio Texans and Toronto Argonauts.
-He also was a member of the Dallas Cowboys in the National Football League, San Antonio Riders in the World League of American Football and San Francisco Demons in the XFL.
-He played college football at the University of Maryland.
+Michael John Kiselak (born March 9, 1967) is an American former professional football player who was a guard in the Canadian Football League (CFL) for the Sacramento Gold Miners, San Antonio Texans and Toronto Argonauts.
+He also was a member of the Dallas Cowboys in the National Football League (NFL), San Antonio Riders in the World League of American Football (WLAF) and San Francisco Demons in the XFL.
+He played college football for the Maryland Terrapins.

-Early years
+Early life

 Kiselak attended Pine Bush High School, where he played as a two-way player (defensive and offensive tackle).
 He also practiced baseball.

-He accepted a football scholarship from the University of Maryland to play under head coach played for Bobby Ross.
+He accepted a football scholarship from the University of Maryland, College Park, to play under head coach played for Bobby Ross.
 He began his college career playing on defense as a defensive tackle.
 As a sophomore, he registered 16 tackles, one interception and one quarterback sack at nose guard.

 As a junior, he was converted into a guard to improve the offensive line depth and started the last seven games.
 He was a regular starter as a senior and after his game against Wake Forest University, he was named the Atlantic Coast Conference Offensive Lineman of the Week.